Diana T., legal researcher, critic, writer, explorer, traveller

-My favourite film directors include Andrei Tarkovsky (Solaris), Yasujirō Ozu (Tokyo Story), Robert Bresson (Pickpocket), Jean Renoir (The Rules of the Game), Alfred Hitchcock (The Birds), David Lynch (Mulholland Drive), Martin Scorsese (Silence) and David Cronenberg (Dead Ringers), among many others, and my favourite films are Diary of a Country Priest by Robert Bresson, The English Patient by Anthony Minghella and La Strada by Federico Fellini.
+My favourite film directors include Andrei Tarkovsky (Solaris), Yasujirō Ozu (Tokyo Story), Robert Bresson (Pickpocket), Jean Renoir (The Rules of the Game), Alfred Hitchcock (The Birds), David Lynch (Mulholland Drive), Martin Scorsese (Silence) and David Cronenberg (Dead Ringers), among many others, and my favourite films are Diary of a Country Priest by Robert Bresson, Ikiru by Akira Kurosawa and La Strada by Federico Fellini.
 World cinema has always had a special place in my heart, and I am particularly interested in old French, Italian and Japanese cinema, as well as currently especially enjoying the works of Yorgos Lanthimos (The Killing of a Sacred Deer), Hirokazu Koreeda (The Third Murder) and Bong Joon-ho (Parasite).